vrivera2017/vrivera2017.github.io/personal-site/content/publications.md

 # Publications
 \* indicates equal contribution, listed in alphabetical order by last name.
 <!--### Journal Publications-->
+Jessica Huang, Ning F. Ma, **Veronica A. Rivera**, Tabreek Somani, Joanna McGrenere, Dongwook Yoon. *Design Tensions in Online Freelancing Platforms: Using Speculative Participatory Design to Support Freelancers' Relationships with Clients.
+(2024).
+To appear in the Proceedings of the ACM - Human-Computer Interaction (PACM-HCI), to be presented at CSCW 2024.

+**Veronica A. Rivera**, Norman Makoto Su, *Teaching Ethics and Activism in a Human-Computer Interaction Professional Master's Program*.
+(2024).
+In the Proceedings of the 2024 ACM Technical Symposium on Computer Science Education \
+\[[PDF][sigcse24]\]\[[ACM DL][acm-sigcse24]\]

 Ning F. Ma\*, **Veronica A. Rivera\***, Zheng Yao, Dongwook Yoon. *Brush it Off: How Women Workers Manage and Cope with Bias and Harassment in Gender-agnostic Gig Platforms*.
 (2022).
 In the Proceedings of 2022 CHI Conference on Human Factors in Computing Systems.
 (24.7% acceptance rate)
 \[[PDF][CHI22]\]\[[ACM DL][acm-chi22]\][[video][video-chi22]\]